scylladb/dynamodb-pricing-comparison/README.md

     - Write capacity units
     - ScyllaDB cloud pricing comparison

 - `from-date`: Start date to use when collecting usage of on-demand tables.
 By default, the start date is 30 days ago.
-  Valid format: `YYYY-MM-DD`.
+It must be supplied if `to-date` is supplied.
+Valid format: ISO 8601 dates such as `YYYY-MM-DD` or `YYYY-MM-DDThh:mm`, e.g. `2024-08-05` or `2024-08-05T08:00`.

 - `to-date`: End date to use when collecting usage of on-demand tables.
 By default, the end date is the date of today.
-  Valid format: `YYYY-MM-DD`.
+Valid format: ISO 8601 dates such as `YYYY-MM-DD` or `YYYY-MM-DDThh:mm`, e.g. `2024-08-05` or `2024-08-05T08:00`.

 ## Contribute